Asphalt Driveway Guide for Beginners

 Sealing an asphalt driveway, also known as "hot top" or "blacktop," is time-consuming but necessary.
 As water permeates cracks in the material and settles down at the base, the strength of the base is compromised, resulting in the formation of potholes.
 Cracks filled with water are also an open invitation for damage from freezing in colder climates.
 Even in warm climates, grass can begin to grow up through cracks on the edges of the surface.
 Damage from ultraviolet rays and oil or gas spills are other good reasons for sealing asphalt driveways.

-- Asphalt driveway sealer should be applied within six months of installation, and then again every one to three years thereafter.
+Asphalt driveway sealer should be applied within six months of installation, and then again every one to three years thereafter.
 However, a sealant should not be applied immediately after installation, as the hot top must cure for 30 days.
-In areas with harsh winters, sealing asphalt driveways once per year may be desirable, but beware the slick surface that will result.
+In areas with harsh winters, seal asphalt driveways once per year, but beware of the slick surface that will result.

 - Application brush

 - Oil/gas stain detergent

 Remove the grass overhanging the edges of the surface, and then sweep the surface clean with a push broom.
 Use a stiff-bristled brush to clean any oil or gas stains using a detergent specially made for this purpose, which can be found at auto supply stores.

 Fill in Cracks and Depressions